Q42/react-native-gradient/readme.md

 ### iOS

-#### CocoaPods

-If you'd like to use CocoaPods, add the following to your Podfile:
+The only supported method of installing react-native-gradients is through CocoaPods.
+To do so, add the following to your Podfile:

 ```
 pod 'react-native-gradient', :path => 'node_modules/react-native-gradient/ios'